sagargg/tourist-arrivals-in-nepal/README.md

   - path: https://www.tourism.gov.np//downloads
     title:
   resources:
-  - name: number-of-international-tourist-arrivals-by-year-1993–2021
+  - name: number-of-international-tourist-arrivals-by-year-1993–2023
-    title: Number of international tourist arrivals by year, 1993–2021
+    title: Number of international tourist arrivals by year, 1993–2023
     format: CSV
     description:
-    lastModified: 2024-01-15
     path: data.csv
 ---

-# Number of international tourist arrivals by year, 1993–2021
+# Number of international tourist arrivals by year, 1993–2023
 This data shows the annual number of international tourists arriving in Nepal from 1993 to 2023 and the year-over-year changes, highlighting growth trends, significant declines due to events like the 2015 earthquake and the 2020 COVID-19 pandemic, and strong recovery phases, particularly in 2022 and 2023.

 # Key Points